Diebeck/Cool-Programs-for-CC-Tweaked/README.md

 ```

 ### AI Installer
-Installs a program that listens to a pastebin page (https://pastebin.com/XDXyGBBW) and runs any commands on it, so that remote connection is possible.
+Installs AIlink.lua, a program that listens to a pastebin page (https://pastebin.com/XDXyGBBW) and runs any commands on it, so that remote connection is possible.
 Could be repurposed, but I don't care that much.
 ```
 wget run https://raw.githubusercontent.com/Diebeck/Cool-Programs-for-CC-Tweaked/refs/heads/main/AIinstaller.lua
 ```